 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to, your desire to change your discharge character of service and reinstate your rank to E-5.
-You contend that your initial misconduct was due to your youth and inexperience but you later turned your military career around.
-You further contend that you was dealing with depression, that your depression got worse and you tried everything you knew at that time to be reassigned but received no assistance, and you abused drugs because you felt it was the only way to get you away from your "toxic command."
-You argue that, if reassigned, you would have continued to serve your country.
-For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire to change your discharge character of service and contentions that your mental health issues were not considered in determining your character of service and you received an 80 percent disability rating for service connected mental health issues.
+For purposes of clemency and equity consideration, the Board noted you provided documentation from the Department of Veterans Affairs but no documentation describing post-service accomplishments or advocacy letters.

-As part of the Board's review process, a qualified mental health professional reviewed your contentions and the available records and issued an AO dated 14 October 2022.
+As part of the Board's review process, a qualified mental health professional reviewed your contentions and the available records and issued an AO dated 22 November 2022.
 The AO noted in pertinent part:

+The Petitioner submitted VA Disability rating whereby he was granted 70% service connection for Dysthymic Disorder.
+He did not submit any supporting documents regarding the etiology/rationale for the diagnosis.
 There is no evidence that he was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
 He has provided no medical evidence in support of his claims.
-Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms or provide a nexus with his misconduct, particularly as he had received a waiver for marijuana use prior to his re-entry into active duty.
+Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms or provide a nexus with his misconduct.
 Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) would aid in rendering an alternate opinion.

 The AO concluded, "it is my considered clinical opinion there is insufficient evidence of a mental health condition that may be attributed to military service.
-There is insufficient evidence his misconduct could be attributed to a mental health condition."
+There is insufficient evidence that his misconduct could be attributed to a mental health condition."